-While the last article was “Get Started With Test Driven Development: Unit Testing With PHPUnit?. ”, today we have another article which will make collaboration with your team breeze.
+While the last article was “Get Started With Test Driven Development: Unit Testing With PHPUnit?. ”, this article will help to getting started with Travis, which make collaboration with your team breeze.

 Travis CI is an automation tool which allows team to commit and build project easily.
-Once you have configured your GITHUB project, whenever there is a new commit, Travis CI will check code from GITHUB repository and initialize build process.
-In this case developer don't need to worry about running PHPUnit every time.
+Once you have configured your GITHUB project, whenever there is a new commit, Travis CI will sync code from GITHUB repository and initialize the build process.
+This way developer don't need to worry about running PHPUnit every time.
 Travis builds & deploy your software rapidly.
 I personally like Travis CI as an automation tool because it is easy to integrate, clean UI, plenty of features whereas getting started with other automation tool little tricky.

 Travis CI supports multiple programming languages, you just need to define in your .travis.yml file (in root directory of the project) that which language project written and remaining Travis will take care.
 I will not be able to explain all language and environment they support, you can find from their documentation.
 In this article we will focus on “How to integrate Travis CI (continuous integration) tool with PHP project on GITHUB repository.”